PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 DDRL investigates the way Metaverse enables communities and local governance to take essential next steps in developing a new city from scratch.<br><br> The Metaverse has the potential to draw citizens from around the world, and reach new groups of people who are looking for a business community with shared social, cultural or economic goals.

 ## ⚡️ The Metaverse is the interface to experience our urban environments
-This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire fractional ownership in city's revenues, and participate in collective decision making.<br>
+This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire a fraction in city's revenues, and participate in collective decision making.<br>
 Fractional ownership in a city is a new paradigm that is creating new types of asset classes in the physical, and cyber space.
 These multi dimensional assets are used for the collective governance, management and development of the city.<br>

 This innovation, still very early in its evolution, serves as the basis for the development of new forms of cities arising from the interaction of the virtual world with the physical urban environment <br><br>